Does Your Period Stop When You Swim?

 Note: Pads Are Not Designed for Swimming

 According to our aforementioned study, menstrual pads are by far the most popular period product.
-Indeed, 54.6% of respondents said this is their go-to period product.
+Indeed, 54.6% of our survey respondents said this is their go-to period product.
 However, bad news for fans of disposable pads: They do not perform so well in water.

 This is because pads are designed to absorb any liquid they come in touch with, so once they hit the water, they will become saturated quickly.
 Their adhesive strips may lose their adhesion in the water.
 And if it’s the kind of pad with ‘wings,’ those will be visible outside your swimsuit.